alongir/katacoda-scenarios/hello-world/step1.md

-This tutorial is good if you want to see UP9 in action, but don'e have a Kubernetes cluster handy.
-The following few steps will guide you throuhg installing UP9 on a Minkube cluster running a demo applicatoin.

 # The Demo Application

 This tutorial uses the [Online Boutique demo application by Google](https://github.com/GoogleCloudPlatform/microservices-demo) includes about 10 services communicating over gRPC.